mksarker/ROC-stats/README.md

 # ROC-stats
-Compute the confidence interval for the area under the ROC curve (bootstrap stratified method)
+Compute the confidence interval for the area under the ROC curve (bootstrap stratified method).
+Multiprocessing activated by default

 # Dependencies

 - Numpy
 - Scikit-learn
+- Base: multiprocessing, time and math

 # Usage